 Cooking has been an enjoyable creative outlet for as long as I can remember.
 Elaborate recipes with lots of ingredients are generally a fun adventure for me, with the promise of something great at the end.
 I hadn’t ever thought about the concept of quick and easy meals before I had kids.
 In fact, when my first son was born, I had every intention of making elaborate gourmet dinners every night.
 I can laugh now, looking back at myself singing and dancing around the kitchen with the baby strapped to my back, while trying to chop and sauté – Raffi songs blasting on the stereo.
 It was stressful and exhausting, and sometimes I would end up with an unhappy baby and a half-cooked dinner.

 This Tex-Mex tortilla casserole was my first ever “quick, easy one-pot wonder” recipe.
 It was given to me 21 years ago by my neighbor Nava Atlas, who is a vegetarian cookbook author.
+I’ve made just a few tweaks, adding a bit more scallions and some additional spices.
 It’s a perfect weeknight dinner that can be on the table in half an hour, start to finish.
 Move over Rachel Ray!

 I’ve learned over the years that taking the easy way out doesn’t mean you can’t enjoy a good tasty meal.

 Here the recipe for Tex-Mex Tortilla Casserole.
 If you try this recipe I hope you’ll come back to leave a comment.
 I’d love to know what you think!Print

 Tex-Mex Tortilla Casserole